epayet/simple-restful/README.md

 [![Build Status](https://travis-ci.org/epayet/SimpleRestJS.svg?branch=v2)](https://travis-ci.org/epayet/SimpleRestJS)

 With this module, you can easily create a complete JSON based RESTful API with just a few lines.
-You can use existing storage strategies (MongoDB, files, InMemory for tests, etc.) or even create your own.
+You can use existing storage strategies (InMemory, File, Mongo etc.) or even create your own.

 ## Installation